DePuy Hip Implant Lawsuit

-In addition to the DePuy recalls is the Zimmer Next Gen Knee Implant, which has resulted in patients having to have knee revision surgery due to the NexGen loosening and causing a great deal of pain.
-If you have been injured by any of these products, Terry, Slane, and Ruohonen can help you in holding the manufacturers responsible for the pain and suffering that has been caused to you by these defective products
+In addition to the DePuy recalls, the Zimmer Next Gen Knee Implant has resulted in patients requiring knee revision surgery due to the NexGen loosening and causing a great deal of pain.
+If you have been injured by any of these products, Terry, Slane, and Ruohonen can help you in holding the manufacturers responsible for the pain and suffering these defective products have caused you.

 DePuy ASR Hip Implant

 The DePuy ASR Acetabular System is used for total hip replacement.
 The ASR Hip Resurfacing System is used in a newer procedure that is designed to preserve bone.
 The ASR Acetabular System has been approved by the FDA, but the hip resurfacing system has not been.
 Overall, about 93,000 of these devices have been implanted in patients all around the world.

 The voluntary recall is the result of a British Joint Replacement Registry that showed approximately 12 percent of those who had received the implants needed to have revision surgeries or corrective procedures within five years of receiving the implants.
 This means that the failure rate is two times the industry average.
 Doctors have stated that the reason for this failure rate is a faulty design, and this faulty design was not discovered until the devices had already been implanted.

 DePuy Pinnacle Hip Implant